-- S (Specific goals): Decide on what goals you want to work and how you want to reach them.
-Goals must be specific and not vague in order to boost the time management process instead of halting it.
-Try to give goals a specific set of identification such as the number of invoices to send in a day, etc.
+- S – (Specific goals): Decide what goals you want to work on and how you want to reach them.
+Goals must be specific and not vague to boost the time management process instead of halting it.
+Try to give goals-specific identification, such as the number of invoices to send in a day, etc.

 - M – (Measurable goals): Your goals should be measurable.
-A good practice for setting goals is to give them a time frame during which you aim to reach your goals.
-It is an important part of time management.
+A good practice for setting goals is to give them a time frame or time slot during which you aim to reach your goals.
+It is an essential part of time management.

-- A (Attainable goals): Sometimes we get carried away and take on goals that are too broad or too much to be completed.
-To avoid, you must break down goals into small achievable tasks that you know are attainable and get the job done.
+- A – (Attainable goals): Sometimes, we get carried away and take on goals that are too broad or too much to be completed.
+To avoid this, you must break down goals into small achievable tasks that you know are attainable and can help in task completion.

-- R (Realistic goals): Keeping the human limitations in mind, make goals for yourself that are realistic and can be achieved within the time with a good amount of dedication.
+- R – (Realistic goals): Keeping the human limitations in mind, make goals for yourself that are realistic and can be achieved within time with a good amount of dedication.

-- T (Time frame for goals): It is also important to give yourself enough time to complete your goals.
-If you are giving yourself too little or too much time, you will end up losing the purpose of time management.
+- T – (Time frame for goals): It is also essential to give yourself enough time to complete your goals.
+If you give yourself too little or too much time, you will lose the purpose of time management.

-If you follow these rules of the SMART system when it comes to goals, you will end up achieving goals from the time management system.
-Once, it becomes a part of your routine, it won’t feel like an extra effort.
+If you follow these rules of the SMART system when it comes to goals, you will achieve goals from the time management system.
+Once it becomes a part of your routine, it won’t feel like an extra effort.

 3. Work towards the Main Goal

-If you have one main goal that is too big to handle, a good practice is to break it down in chunks or a series of goals.
-These series of goals should look like an organization chart.
+If you have one main goal too big to handle, a good practice is to break it down into chunks or a series of goals.
+This series of goals should look like an organizational chart.
 The small goals help in achieving the task of the main goal.

-The process of making goals part of your time management program is made easier when you write your goals down, and then write things off as you complete them.
+Making goals part of your time management program is easier when you write your goals down and then write things off as you complete them.

 Best Tips for Time Management

-Balance is the most important thing in your life and unless you start taking care of your time, you will always be stressed.
-People, who continue their life without proper balance, reach their saturation point faster and this is where everything starts to fall apart.
+Work-life Balance is essential in your life, and unless you start taking care of your time, you will always be stressed.
 Try to effectively juggle your responsibilities so that you can work better and also prioritize your family time.
+People, who continue their life without proper balance, reach their saturation point faster, and this is where everything starts to fall apart.